-By 1835 an African American church had started in St. Louis; Sundays were also days of rest for the slaves, when gossip and news could be passed from one African American to another, in or out of church.
+By 1835 an African American church had started in St. Louis; Sundays were also days of rest for the enslaved persons, when gossip and news could be passed from one person to another, in or out of church.
 African Americans who were literate would read newspapers aloud to others at night or on Sunday.
 These circumstances made urban slavery unusual.
 An African American could acquire accurate information about nearly any subject, including how to sue for one's freedom.

-Because slavery in St. Louis became less and less profitable as years went by, masters hired out their slaves, usually for periods of a year at a time.
-This meant that slaves encountered a certain amount of uncertainty regarding whom they would be working for from year to year.
-Often, slaves were able to save a cut of their wages for themselves.
+Because slavery in St. Louis became less and less profitable as years went by, masters hired out their enslaved workers, usually for periods of a year at a time.
+This meant that the enslaved workers encountered a certain amount of uncertainty regarding whom they would be working for from year to year.
+Often, they were able to save a cut of their wages for themselves.
 This meant that after years of saving, they might be able to purchase their own freedom.
-Several St. Louis slaves did just that, although it was expensive, an average healthy male slave sold for about $500 in 1850, roughly $14,000 in today's money.
-In several cases, a father would purchase his freedom, set up a business, and save enough money to purchase his wife and children from their masters; he could then set them free legally.
+Several St. Louis enslaved workers did just that, although it was expensive, an average healthy male enslaved person sold for about $500 in 1850, roughly $14,000 in today's money.
+In several cases, a father would purchase his freedom, set up a business, and save enough money to purchase his wife and children from the people that held them as property; he could then set them free legally.